NilsBade/PythonChamberApp/docs/Probe Antenna Effects/ProbeAntennaEffects.md

 ![Powerdens_compare_offset2](/docs/Probe%20Antenna%20Effects/Figures/WireError/Comparison_Simulated_Probing_vs._Real_Probing_Z=200mm_-_Powerdensity_OVER_CORRECTED_POSITION.png)
 ![Phase_compare_offset2](/docs/Probe%20Antenna%20Effects/Figures/WireError/Comparison_Simulated_Probing_vs._Real_Probing_Z=200mm_-_Phase_OVER_CORRECTED_POSITION.png)

-From these plots can be concluded, that the asymmetric deviation in the power-density distribution and phase can be related to the misalignment of the probe antenna to the AUT.
+From these plots can be concluded, that the asymmetric deviation in the power-density distribution and phase is likely related to a misalignment of the probe antenna to the AUT.
 This is the biggest source of error in the measurement setup up to this point (05.12.2024).
 It could be reduced by improving the alignment-method of the probe antenna to the AUT in some way.

-> conclude:
-> 1. angle compensation for high focussing antennas important.
-Thus low focussing probe antennas are better suited for power-density measurements.
-> 2. asymmetric deviation in range of +- 1dB for large distances can be related to the wiring of the probe antenna(?!)
-> 2.2 wire deviation can be compensated by measureing S11 parameter at same positions and comparing to 0dB reference

 ### Comparison Chamber Measurements to poyntig vector at different heights
 > **Data:**